mnunberg/dotnet-documentation/query/query-geo-view.md

     	}
     }

-To query this view, similar to a regular View, we will use query request object which exposes the REST API's parameters as a fluent interface called SpatialViewQuery.
+To query this view, similar to a regular View, we will use the `SpatialViewQuery` object which exposes the REST API's parameters as a fluent interface.
 Here is an example of using this class to construct a query which we execute against the bucket:

     using (var cluster = new Cluster(ClientConfigUtil.GetConfiguration()))
     {